miromike/board/README.md

-# board
+# web board

-web board project and is made for my portofolio this project is based on the book from author <https://jojoldu.tistory.com/463>
+made for my portofolio

+based on the book <https://jojoldu.tistory.com/463>

 ## technology